 While I have mentioned that Barque isn’t that much of a threat, he actually can do a lot of damage if he uses Shoot ‘n Slash and the first hit lands as a defense break.
 I just want to get that out in the open; other than that Barque shouldn’t be focused on, kill Shi Hou first.

-The Solution: I recommend having a buff remover like Megan to deal with Shi Hou’s Immunity/Invincibility; bonus points if they can remove all beneficial effects and not just one.
+I recommend having a buff remover like Megan to deal with Shi Hou’s Immunity/Invincibility; bonus points if they can remove all beneficial effects and not just one.
 Don’t worry about having a “wasted space” just for a buff remover; you’ll need said buff remover in a few stages.

 The miniboss cannot be stunned (just put to sleep), but the lackeys can.
 If you’ve got a sleep proccer like Charlotte, she’d be useful for this stage.